timKraeuter/MODELS-2025/README.md

 ## Use case

-Run the verification of the use case properties using the following command.
+Run the verification of the use case properties using the following command from this directory.
 ```bash
 cd broker/use-case
 maude run-use-case.maude
 ```

+It will verify multiple properties, including properties 1 & 2 described in the paper.

 <details>
   <summary>Click to see output</summary>